Acute Flaccid Myelitis Q&A

 What is AFM?

-Acute flaccid myelitis (AFM) is a rare neurological condition in which patients experience sudden weakness or paralysis of limbs caused by damage to the spinal cord.
+AFM is a rare neurological condition involving sudden weakness or paralysis of limbs caused by damage to the spinal cord.
 AFM most often affects children and is typically preceded by a fever and respiratory illness.

 What is the cause of AFM?

-According to the CDC, because AFM is a complex condition, it is difficult to determine why some people develop AFM instead of having only a mild respiratory illness or fever.
+According to the CDC, because AFM is a complex condition, it is difficult to determine why some people develop AFM.
 CDC has tested many different specimens from AFM patients for a wide range of pathogens (germs) that can cause AFM.
 CDC has detected certain enteroviruses, which typically cause mild illness, including coxsackievirus A16, enterovirus A72 (EV-A71), and enterovirus D68 (EV-D68) in the fluid that surrounds the spinal cord of four AFM cases out of 596 confirmed cases since 2014, which points to the cause of their AFM.
 For all other patients, no pathogen has been detected in their spinal fluid.

 Most patients had onset of AFM between August and October.
 At this same time of year, many viruses commonly circulate, and CDC, CDPH, and other experts on AFM are investigating the role that pathogens, including enteroviruses, play with AFM.
 The large number of AFM cases identified in 2014 and 2016 coincided with a national outbreak of severe respiratory illness among people caused by EV-D68, and some experts think that EV-D68 might have an important role with AFM.